-The term "economic exposure" in relation to a reporting issuer generally refers to the link between a person's wealth or prospects and the wealth or prospects of the reporting issuer in which the person is an insider.
+The term "economic exposure" in relation to a reporting issuer generally refers to the link between a person's economic or financial interests and the economic or financial interests of the reporting issuer in which the person is an insider.
 The term is intended to have broad application and is best illustrated by way of example.